fabrice-rossi/mixvlmc/README.md

 if the state was 0 at time
 ![t-1](https://latex.codecogs.com/png.image?%5Cdpi%7B110%7D&space;%5Cbg_white&space;t-1 "t-1").
 A collection of past states that determines completely the transition probabilities is a *context* of the VLMC.
+Read `vignette("context-trees")` for details about contexts and context tree.

 VLMC with covariates are extension of VLMC in which transition probabilities (probabilities of the next state given the past) can be